 The only thing that made me feel a little bit iffy about the clubs was the grips and shafts.
 Granted, these are component s of the club that beginners don’t usually worry so much about but they are on the cheaper side in this case.

 The grips are just uncomfortable, and cheap, feeling as though they might peel or crack in a short time.
 The shafts, meanwhile, demonstrate an inconsistent flex point, which will mostly impact your trajectory.
 You’ll see some shots unexpectedly balloon up, which may prevent you from finding the green.

-I was most partial to the affordable price tag on all and all very decent set of clubs.
+I was most partial to the affordable price tag on all and all very decent sets of clubs.

-Second to last, we look at the Precise set.
+Second, to last, we look at the Precise set.
 The basic bones of the set here are pretty good.
-I’m seeing most of the important staples of a beginner golf set.
-The oversized club faces are what really makes the clubs work well for beginner players.
+I’m seeing most of the important staples of the best beginner golf set.
+The oversized club faces are what really make the clubs work well for beginner players.

 It’s your standard entry-level design theme-large sweet spots a deep cavity, and a generous offset—all factors that help you get the ball up in the air.